Theory of Operation

 Command Parser block

-Command parser (cmdparse) processes the first byte of the SPI and activates the processing submodules depending on the received opcode and the cmd_info list described in the previous section.
+The command parser (cmdparse) processes the first byte of the SPI transfer, and activates the processing submodule depending on the received opcode and the command information list described in the previous section.

 Status Control

-The SW update of the STATUS register via FLASH_STATUS is not instantaneous.
-The IP stores the SW request into the asynchronous FIFO then the request is processed in the SPI clock domain.
-The request updates the temporal status register, which is called as staged registers in the design.
-The staged registers are latched into the committed registers when CSb is released.
+The SW update of the status register via FLASH_STATUS is not instantaneous.
+The IP first stores the SW request into the asynchronous FIFO and then the request is processed in the SPI clock domain.
+The request updates the staged registers, which are latched into the committed registers when CSb is de-asserted.
 SW sees the committed registers when reading the FLASH_STATUS CSR.

-The attached host system also reads back the committed registers via Read Status commands.
-This scheme is to guarantee the atomicity of the STATUS register.
+The attached host system reads the committed registers using the Read Status commands.
+This scheme is to guarantee the atomicity of the status register.
 On every 8th SPI clock cycle, the SPI domain commits the latest resolved value to the committed registers.
 Each byte beat of the Read Status commands will return the latest committed value of the targeted register.
-A Read Status commands can thus repeatedly poll the BUSY bit and see updates in the same transaction.
+A Read Status command can thus repeatedly poll the BUSY bit and see updates during the same transaction.

-Again, note that the passthrough gate only updates after CSB makes a 0->1 transition, and it derives its value from the committed BUSY bit.
-After the BUSY bit is set, there must be at least one command before the gate will open again.
-Typically, a Read Status command follows any command that would set the BUSY bit, to check that the BUSY bit has cleared.
-This activity is sufficient to unblock passthrough for the next command.
+Note that the passthrough gate only updates on CSb de-assertion and derives its value from the committed BUSY bit.
+This means that after the BUSY bit is set, there must be at least one command before the passthrough gate will open again.
+Typically, a Read Status command follows any command that would set the BUSY bit to check that the bit has cleared - this is sufficient to unblock passthrough for the next command.

 JEDEC ID Control